 Today, home automation is in the midst of four generations of transformation.
 And for many boomers like me, it’s pretty awe-inspiring to witness.

 The Second Generation of automation touches on artificial intelligence.
 “Smart speakers” like Amazon Alexa or Dot, Google Home, or Apple’s HomePod, even Sonos whole-home entertainment systems are putting us more “in touch” with our technology.
-We’re talking to devices, and expecting a response.
+We talk to devices, and expect a response.
 Still evolving, with a word, this “smart” technology controls lighting, shades, air conditioners, and other devices and appliances.
 Want to watch the Dolphins on TV or need that recipe for haddock with lemon and pepper?
 Just ask.

 Smart tech is entrenched in our daily lives.
-Lifestyle and security products, like the Nest Labs line of automated devices, adjust the home’s temperature and manage “smart” outlets around the home, while keeping a watchful eye on the perimeter and managing the alarm system.
+Lifestyle and security products, like the Nest Labs line of automated devices, adjust the home’s temperature, manage “smart” outlets, keep a watchful eye on the perimeter and manage the alarm system.
 Whether with Nest or from your smartphone, alarms today can be programmed and armed with touch of the iPhone or a spoken command.

 The Third Generation of home automation is bringing to life the devices designed to perform chores around the home.
 A growing line of “robot buddies,” like the iRobot Roomba robot vacuum or the Neato BotVac, turn cleaning into an automated afterthought.

 Integrating Technology into Our Lives

 The Fourth Generation of smart homes' technology integrates many of these technologies – broadband internet, Wi-Fi connectivity, and the online marketplace – to create a holistic solution.
 Integration of smart platform systems like our refrigerator, AC, lighting – all controllable from a smartphone or tablet - - is quickly taking root.